McCloud River Railroad History: Part VIII

 Passenger operations were not initially considered by the new owners of the railroad.
 However, the company was receptive to suggestions by others wishing to run excursions over the road.
 The first such event was proposed by Trains Unlimited Tours of Portola, CA. Trains Unlimited specialized in operating special railroad excursions all over the world, and in mid-1993 they advanced a proposal for a unique excursion on the McCloud.
 The idea was to bring Yreka Westerns steam locomotive #19 (ex-McCloud River #19) from Yreka to McCloud and operate a full weekends worth of excursions using the locomotive.
 Arrangements were made, and within a short time period the details were worked out and tickets were placed on sale.
 On Saturday 30 April 1994 the #19 made a round trip from McCloud to Burney and return.
 The train consisted of the #19, a McCloud fire car, four ex-Southern Pacific ballast hoppers, a caboose, a McCloud flatcar outfitted with benches and railings, an articulated passenger coach, McCloud diesel #39, and the roads VIP caboose.
 The next day the #19 by itself pulled the fire car and the passenger equipment from McCloud to Hambone, where it was overtaken by a regular Lookout-bound freight pulled by the #39.
 The passenger equipment was added onto the rear of the freight and hauled the rest of the way from Hambone to Lookout and back to McCloud.
 The #19 left the fire car at Hambone and returned light to McCloud.
 The event was a complete success, with the trips sold out well in advance.
 Several hundred railfans and locals showed up to watch the trains run as well.
 The trip graphically showed the management the potential the railroad still had for passenger excursion revenue.

 By the summer of 1995 the railroad had two additional passenger flats added onto the roster and was making plans to start a dinner train operation in the fall.
 The railroad started running sporadic excursions out of McCloud and chartered excursions elsewhere, such as a series of excursions operated out of Burney over the July 4th holiday of 1995.
-The railroad purchased a total of four heavyweight coaches from a defunct railroad exhibit in the Midwest, and in the fall of 1995 the Shasta Sunset Dinner Train commenced operations out of McCloud.
-The dinner train proved to be extremely popular, and within a year it was expanded to four cars and three additional heavyweights had been purchased to provide for future expansion.
+The railroad purchased two heavyweight coaches from a defunct railroad exhibit in the Midwest, and in the fall of 1995 the Shasta Sunset Dinner Train commenced operations out of McCloud.
+The dinner train proved to be extremely popular, and within a year it was expanded to four cars, with three additional heavyweights subsequently purchased to provide for future expansion.
 The town of McCloud also underwent a revival during this time, with the downtown area revitalized and numerous new businesses, including several bed & breakfast operations, moving in.
-By 1996 the road had purchased and received 5 ex- VIA Rail coaches from a private party, and several other miscellaneous coaches were purchased.
+By 1996 the road had purchased and received 5 ex- VIA Rail coaches from various parties for future excursion operations.

 The big change as 1995 grew to a close was the re-introduction of steam power to the McCloud roster.
 In late 1995 the railroad was able to secure the title to the #25 back from the Great Western Railroad Museum, and restoration work started a short time later.